Dollar swaps blow out in sign of mounting funding stresses

 In an effort to stem the damage, major central banks have embarked on a policy easing spree in recent days, though analysts remained divided on the impact of the easing.

+The Federal Reserve Bank of New York said on Thursday that it will introduce new repo operations and start purchasing a range of maturities as part of it’s monthly Treasury purchases.

+It said changes to its bill-buying were made to address highly unusual disruptions in treasury financing markets associated with virus.

-The U.S. Federal Reserve cut interest rates by 50 bps last week followed by a similar move by the Bank of England on Wednesday with the European Central Bank approving fresh policy easing measures.
+The U.S. Federal Reserve cut interest rates by 50 bps last week.
+The Bank of England on Wednesday followed with a similar move, and the European Central Bank approved fresh policy easing measures.

-The New York Federal Reserve announced on Wednesday, the second time this week, it would substantially increase the amount of liquidity it provides to overnight lending market — a signal it will do what it can to keep money markets running smoothly.
+The New York Federal Reserve announced on Wednesday, the second time this week, it would substantially increase the liquidity it provides to overnight lending market - a signal it would do what it could to keep money markets running smoothly.